 - A. The display will not indicate that it is a DHW heating boiler. - B. The DHW Heating band will also not be displayed. - C. The heating band will use the space heating band and not the UPPER and LOWER DHW heating band limits. - D. DHW settings are not used. - E. Set the SETTINGS: DISTRIBUTED CONTROL: MASTER TYPE: to AUTO. - F. This method is for backwards compatibility. - 2.
 Use the Heat Demand Control Method 1 located in the CONTROL METHODS section on page 22.
 Instead of placing the Header sensor in the Header pipe, place it in a well, in the tank, or a DHW loop.

-The temperature at which boilers are staged ON, and then OFF is controlled by the to the INTRODUCTION section on the MASTER in the beginning of this manual.
+The temperature at which boilers are staged ON, and then OFF is controlled by the differential.
+This can be understood by referring to the INTRODUCTION section on the MASTER in the beginning of this manual.